Enheartening her, the Great GameLegs said,

 “Given Thetis’ prophecy, that Achilles’ own death would follow upon the heels of Hector’s,” explains Arieti, “the appearance of suicide was the virtual reality.
 For Achilles, it was a way to expiate his guilt in causing the deaths of Patroclus and so many of his comrades.”

-Click on the pages below to follow the epic events as Achilles dons his divine new armor and re-enters the war, intent on avenging Patroklos’ death…
+Click on the articles below to follow the epic events as Achilles dons his divine new armor and re-enters the war, intent on avenging Patroklos’ death…